 Below are a few of the frequently asked questions you may have.
-If you do not find the answer to your question below, please contact one of the UC PREP program chairs for assistance.
+If you do not find the answer to your question below, please contact us for assistance.

 Does UC have an Absence Policy?